sbjoshi/Pinaka/README.md

 Therefore, under the assumption that CProver does not over-approximate or under-approximate, Pinaka will terminate if and only if all the paths of the input program is terminating on all the inputs.
 In general, Pinaka is a _non-terminating_ tool.

+Note that Pinaka creates fresh copies of the variables (SSA style) that are modified in the loop every time a new iteration is traversed in a path to capture different set of values that a program variable may hold in different iterations.

 One may also note from the above observations that an explicit loop unrolling bound is not required by Pinaka.

 ## General Execution Instructions